 This means that the keyword is completely missing from the content.
 It's one of our targeted keywords because it's a synonym of "guideline," but we haven't used that word in the article at all

 To solve the first issue, we have to incorporate the keyword "rule" into the content without confusing the reader with inconsistent terminology.
-We do this by adding a note about the name change at the top of the page:
+We can do this by adding a note about the name change at the top of the page.

 From 5.0 onwards, we refer to rules and rule sets as guidelines and writing guides.